Johnny Maestro: Personal life and death

-Johnny had kept his illness hidden from the public.
+Maestro had kept his illness hidden from the public.
 Brooklyn Bridge bassist Jim Rosica said: "He was frail and a little jaundiced, and he had torn the ligaments in his shoulder, so he had his arm in a sling underneath his jacket, we hadn’t disclosed to anyone that he had cancer, but it didn’t take a rocket scientist to figure out something was seriously wrong.
 But when Johnny went onstage, he just nailed it."

 "The Great Physician", a song Maestro recorded in 1960, was believed to be lost for more than fifty years, before a record of it was recovered.
 It was showcased in the "From the Vault" series that focuses on Coed Records’ lost master tapes.

 Honors

 The Brooklyn Bridge was inducted into the Vocal Group Hall of Fame in 2005.
 They were inducted into the South Carolina Music (Rhythm & Blues) Hall of Fame in May 2006 and the Long Island Music Hall of Fame on October 15, 2006.

 On March 26, 2011, the City of New York honored him by renaming the intersection of Mason Avenue and Midland Avenue on Staten Island as "Johnny Maestro Way".

-On May 9, 2012, Johnny Maestro was honored by the House of Representatives of the United States of America.
-Congressman Jerrold Nadler of New York, whose district includes the neighborhood where Maestro was born and where he began his music career, introduced an Extension of Remarks in the House of Representatives.
+On May 9, 2012, Johnny Maestro was honored by the United States House of Representatives.
+Congressman Jerrold Nadler of New York, whose district includes the neighborhood where Maestro was born and where he began his music career, introduced an Extension of Remarks in the House.
 This posthumous honor is now a permanent part of the Congressional Record.
 The Extension of Remarks includes the original members of The Crests.